The Vegan Scavengers Who Want To Change The World

 But a group of people that call themselves ‘freegans’ (vegan scavengers) think they’ve found a way out — a way to exit the consumer cycle and live off the grid.
 They scavenge instead of buy, volunteer instead of work, and squat instead of rent.

-But there’s a catch — to live off the grid, they have to eat out of the trash.
+But there’s a catch — to live off the grid, they must eat out of the trash.

-Freeganism is a lifestyle philosophy focused on adopting alternative means to satisfy needs in order to minimize dependence on what is termed the “conventional economy.”
+Freeganism is a lifestyle philosophy focused on adopting alternative means to satisfy needs in order to minimize dependence on the “conventional economy.”

-To satisfy their needs, Freegans typically scavenge for discarded items, barter, or create their own goods.
+Freegans typically scavenge for discarded items, barter, or create their goods to satisfy their needs.

 Frequently cited motives for adopting a Freegan lifestyle include opposition to corporate interests, distaste for overconsumption and wastefulness, and a desire for independence from employment.

-By contrast, one more extreme Freegan may live in a remote desert cave and refuse to use the money on philosophical grounds.
+Contrastingly, one more extreme, Freegan, may live in a remote desert cave and refuse to use the money on philosophical grounds.

 Most Freegans concede that when highly specialized services are required, such as medical care, using money is sometimes the only option.